Toponogov comparison theorem for open triangles: The opposite side to of an open triangle

-\begin{lemma} For any complete connected Riemannian manifold $X$ with smooth boundary $\partial X$, there exists a locally Lipschitz function $G(t)$ on $[0, \infty)$ such that the radial curvature of $X$ is bounded from below by that of the model surface with radial curvature function $G(t)$. \end{lemma}
+\begin{lemma} For any complete connected Riemannian manifold $X$ with smooth boundary $\partial X$ and any compact subset $K$ of $\partial X$, there exists a locally Lipschitz function $G(t)$ on $[0, \infty)$ such that the radial curvature of $X$ with respect to any $\partial X$-segment emanating from $K$ is bounded from below by that of the model surface with radial curvature function $G(t)$. \end{lemma}